 Discount Calculator

-Type in the original price and the percent off to see the sale price and exactly how much you'll save before tax.
+Enter the original price and the percent off to see the sale price and exactly how much you'll save before tax.
+Handy for shoppers comparing deals, Black Friday and holiday sales, coupon stacking, gift budgeting, and resellers checking whether a markdown still leaves room for profit.

 Final price